Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Results

-In Fig. \ref{fig:in_plots_beta} we focus on the parameters related with the image orientation and we show the shear bias as a function of the bulge orientation angle $\beta_{\rm bulge}$ for galaxies with only a bulge, i.e. the global orientation of these images (top panel), the disk orientation angle $\beta_{\rm disk}$ of the galaxies with disk and bulge (middle panel) and $\beta_{\rm bulge}$ for the same galaxies (bottom panel).
+In Fig. \ref{fig:in_plots_beta}, we focus on the parameters related to the image orientation and we show the shear bias as a function of the bulge orientation angle $\beta_{\rm b}$ for galaxies with only a bulge, that is the global orientation of these images (top panel), the disc orientation angle $\beta_{\rm d}$ of the galaxies with a disc and a bulge (middle panel), and $\beta_{\rm b}$ for the same galaxies (bottom panel).

 We see the same effect on $m$ in all the cases, although with different amplitudes, and $m_1$ and $m_2$ show antisymmetric dependencies.
 While $m_1$ increases (it has a positive slope) with $\beta$, $m_2$ decreases with a similar amplitude.
-The dependencies are symmetric with respect to $45$ degrees, this is the reason why we only show the range from $0$ to $45$ degrees.
-In order to have a zero mean ellipticity in all the bins, we included the orthogonal pairs of the galaxies in each bin, so that the bins with galaxies with orientation angle $\beta$ include also galaxies with orientation $\beta + 90^o$.
+The dependencies are symmetric with respect to $45$ degrees; this is the reason why we only show the range from $0$ to $45$ degrees.
+In order to have a zero mean ellipticity in all the bins, we included the orthogonal pairs of the galaxies in each bin so that the bins that have galaxies with orientation angle $\beta$ also include galaxies with orientation $\beta + 90^o$.